 Planet of the Apes • Making Of

-It’s hard to live up to a classic, but Burton’s Planet of the Apes fails on almost every level.
+Even Tim Burton found it hard to live up to this classic, but his remake of Planet of the Apes fails on almost every level.
 Perhaps most disappointingly, it doesn’t even feel like a Tim Burton film.
 Mark Wahlberg doesn’t bring any of the whimsy normally associated with Burton’s protagonists, and the film takes certain liberties that just don’t add up.

 Combined with an ending that will make you pass out from your eyes rolling into the back of your head, it’s bizarre to even fathom what would attract Burton to this project in the first place.